Proven-Paradox/shaper-system/Handbook.md

 | 10 | None              |

 1. *Roll again twice*.
 You've been struck so hard you take more than one injury with one blow.
+> In the unlikely event that a player rolls this more than once, the Arbiter should keep reasonable limits in mind.
+If the injury came from a minor brawl or from someone fighting without lethal intent, this result should not cause a character to suddenly explode with Injuries.
 2. *Vitality*.
 You've lost a lot of blood, taken an injury to your lungs or torso, or something similar that reduces your maximum health.
+> If this type of Injury (along with Strength or Toughness Injuries) causes a character's max HP to be 0 or less, the character should either die or fall into a coma, depending on the circumstances.
+In the case of a coma, it lasts until enough Injuries are healed to get the character back to positive max HP.
 3. *Capacity*.
 You've been concussed, suffered critical damage in your gear's energy storage systems, or something similar that limits how much energy you can bring to a fight.
 4. *Strength*.
 You’ve torn a muscle, broken a bone, lost so much blood that you can’t pack the same kind of punch as you used to, or something similar.
 5. *Finesse*.
 You’ve torn a ligament, broken your fingers, sustained nerve damage that makes movement difficult or painful, or otherwise lost mobility.